 Adoptions: It is vital that we continue to find new homes for adoptable pets while animals in need arrive daily.
 Adoptions are currently available by appointment to ensure meeting social distancing guidelines.
 Appointments are not holds, and we are not able to accommodate walk-ins.
 Please note that our adoptable pets are all in foster right now, so when you make an appointment, the foster will bring the pet to us for you to meet.
 Due to this, you will be meeting one pet and not be able to meet multiple pets.
 During this urgent time, please consider opening your heart and home to a rescued pet who needs you.
 To make your appointment, please fill out this form.
 If you are 15 minutes late for an appointment, we will help other adopters first and you may need to wait or reschedule.
 Thank you for your understanding during this time.

-Fostering: We currently have 88 pets in foster!
+Fostering: Since shelter in place orders began, over 230 pets have been snuggled and cuddled in foster care.
 Thank you to our amazing, compassionate community for your incredible support.
 You can still sign up for our foster team as pets arrive in need to care.
 We also have horses, pigs, and roosters still looking for foster homes.
-To join our foster team, please email us at email@example.com.
+To join our foster team, please email us at firstname.lastname@example.org.